aksiksi/blog/_posts/2015-10-02-which-road-are-you-on.md

 });
 ```

 With this approach, the response time of the server is decreased by a factor of 10 on average - from 800 ms to around 70 ms. The disadvantage of course is that roads have to be selected, buffered, exported, and added to the database by hand.

 This process can be automated by parsing the exported OSM data file manually and using a GIS processing library that can do the buffering for us, such as [Turf.js](https://www.mapbox.com/guides/intro-to-turf/) from Mapbox.

-For our senior project, I see no need to go through the extra effort, since we only need to test the system with 2 or 3 roads.
+However, for our senior project, I see no need to go through the extra effort since we only plan on testing the system with 2 or 3 roads.

-The server code implementing this solution is available on [this](https://github.com/aksiksi/gp2-server-node) repo, under the `new-udp` branch.
+You can follow the progress of our project, **roadomatic**, at its repo on [Github](https://github.com/aksiksi/roadomatic).